sanchezcarlosjr/evolufy/README.md

 * Utilize typical strategies or build on top of them.
 * Useful notebooks, streamlit, and CLI.
 ## Deployment and Interoperability
+* TODO: Model Selection and Deployment
 * Utilize Gradio or FastAPI to build microservices based on your models, or deploy them on your own infrastructure using ONNX by a Model Registry.
+* Deploy on some plugin & play machine learning API as Hugging Face.
 * Employ Dagster to develop workflows in your cluster or locally, integrating your data sources and preferred brokers.
+## Observability
+* TODO: Model Performance Monitoring
+## Analytics
+* TODO:
 ## Self-hosted web
 * We recommend using Cloudflare Tunnels for self-hosting your web applications.